Voyage of Time: Release

 In February 2015, Broad Green Pictures acquired distribution rights to the film.
 The feature-length version of the film had its world premiere at the Venice Film Festival.
 It also screened at the Toronto International Film Festival.
 The film was released on IMAX on October 7, 2016.

 Reception

-The IMAX version of the film holds a 77 out of 100 on Metacritic based on 11 reviews.
-On Rotten Tomatoes it has a rating of 90% based on 30 reviews.
+The IMAX version of the film holds a 77 out of 100 on Metacritic based on 11 reviews, indicating "generally favourable reviews".
+On Rotten Tomatoes it has a rating of 90% based on 30 reviews, and an average rating of 6.7/10.
+The consensus states: "Voyage of Time marries dazzling nature footage and painterly visual effects to give audiences a tour through the universe that is by turns beguiling and profound."

 In The New York Times, A. O. Scott called it a "fusion of digital imagery and photographic imagination that seems at once utterly natural and completely impossible."

-The feature-length version holds a 68/100 on Metacritic, based on 10 reviews.
-On Rotten Tomatoes it has a 67% approval rating, based on 24 reviews.
+The feature-length version holds a 68/100 on Metacritic, based on 10 reviews, indicating "generally favourable reviews".
+On Rotten Tomatoes it has a 68% approval rating, based on 28 reviews, and an average rating of 5.8/10.
+The consensus states: "Voyage of Time: Life's Journey might be minor Malick, but for acolytes -- or viewers up for an absorbingly deliberate look at the cosmos -- it's well worth a watch."